 This super easy vegetarian quorn pasta bolognese bake takes just under an hour to prepare and can serve up to six people.
-Packed with healthy wholegrain fusilli pasta, vegetables and spices then topped with a cheesy crust you can bet it’s a bake all the family will love.
+Packed with healthy wholegrain fusilli pasta and vegetables.
+Then topped with a light cheesy crust you can bet it’s a bake all the family will love!

-You know my love for quorn folks and if you’re a fan too, I’ve already created a number of other really popular quorn recipes like my homemade quorn burgers.
+Now if you’re a subscriber to the blog (details of how to subscribe at the bottom) you’ll know that I’ve already created a number of other really popular quorn recipes like my homemade quorn burgers.

 I find quorn such a fantastic substitute for beef mince and, as Lynne and I try to eat by our 80:20 rule largely omitting red meat, quorn helps to fill that gap.

 That being said, please don’t think we’ve anything against red meat at all!

 I love a steak and indeed last Sunday I made a batch of my Beef Curry Casserole.

 It’s just that we choose to have red meat very occasionally, as they do in the Mediterranean.

 The Mediterranean diet being one of the healthiest and proven life prolonging ones there is.